russell-archer/StoreHelper/README.md

 Notice that when we purchase the "Gold" subscription we can see that we'll be charged a trial rate of $9.99 for two months, a then $19.99 per month thereafter.

 # Displaying Non-Consumable Purchase Information
-At the bottom of each purchased product we show some purchase summary information to reassure the user:
+At the bottom of each purchased product we show some purchase summary information.
+The user can tap on the purchase info to display a sheet with more detailed information:

 ![](./readme-assets/StoreHelperDemo46b.png)